nathanlane/nathanlane.github.io/src/content/post/remark-rehype.md

 plugin.
 It turns HTML into markdown.

-If you don’t use plugins and want to access syntax trees, you can use [`mdast-util-to-hast`][mdast-util-to-hast].
+If you don't use plugins and want to access syntax trees, you can use [`mdast-util-to-hast`][mdast-util-to-hast].

 ## Install